AnthonyZJiang/PancakeSwap-Monitor/README.md

 ## Usage

 - [Create a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) for sending messages to your users (later referred to as user_msg_bot)
-- (optional) Create a second Telegram bot if you want to a dedicated bot to send admin messages (later referred to as admin_msg_bot)
+- (optional) Create a second Telegram bot if you want a dedicated bot to send admin messages (later referred to as admin_msg_bot)
 - Go to the directory where the script is located
 - Edit `credentials/telegram_bot.json.example`:
   - Add your user_msg_bot information in `user_msg_bot`